-Reach/ Junction Description Reach Length (km) В Combined junction of Sutter Slough and Steamboat Slough with the Sacramento River NA С Combined junction of the Delta Cross Channel and Georgiana Slough with the Sacramento River NA pathways.
-A h for the Interior Delta is undefined because salmon can take mult so, timing through the Interior Delta does not affect Delta survival Delta reaches located downstream of the Interior Delta. •
+Reach Reach/ Length Junction Description (km) В Combined junction of Sutter Slough and Steamboat Slough with NA the Sacramento River С Combined junction of the Delta Cross Channel and Georgiana NA Slough with the Sacramento River ^a Reach length for the Interior Delta is undefined because salmon can take multiple pathways.
+Also, timing through the Interior Delta does not affect Delta survival because there are no Delta reaches located downstream of the Interior Delta.